PostHog/posthog.com/contents/blog/measuring-feature-success.md

 In Yakko’s case, he:

 - created a key metrics dashboard that he would dig into a few times a day.
-- watched session replays of the feature to see if it was having the intended impact or causing any confusion (he fixed a few visual regressions as a result of this).
+- watched [session replays](/tutorials/explore-insights-session-recordings) of the feature to see if it was having the intended impact or causing any confusion (he fixed a few visual regressions as a result of this).
 - used the [user interview app](/docs/apps/user-interview) to prompt users who tried sampling for a user interview.

 ![Dashboard](../images/blog/measuring-feature-success/dashboard.png)

 After doing all these, he was confident the feature was trending towards success and continued the rolling out until he hit 100% of users.

-### 4. Post-launch
+### 4. Continued development post-launch

 Success after launch looks like continued growth in usage metrics.
 It also looks like recommendations or public praise for that feature.
 If the feature has a large enough impact, it may even inspire a marketing push or case study.